Papua New Guinea Ecological Information

 Papua New Guinea's coral reefs not only support a huge variety of fish life, but the reef structures themselves are also incredibly varied.
 Within a small area, either from land or boat, one can explore (by diving or snorkeling) the sunlit world of a shallow patch of reef or follow a towering wall of coral into the depths, swim in huge caves, through narrow clefts, around palm-fringed islands, or across calm lagoons - all in a single day!
 In the Madang Lagoon, one can find over six hundred species of nudibranchs.

 For almost every kind of soft coral, sponge and weed there seems to be a nudibranch (or sea-slug) to match.
-The Madang Lagoon also has a phenomenal variety of anemones with their partners, the delightful clown fish.
-The nutrient rich waters teem with reef and pelagic fish.
+The Madang Lagoon also has a phenomenal variety of anemones with its partners, the delightful clown fish.
+The nutrient-rich waters teem with reef and pelagic fish.

 The rolling green canopy of tropical rainforest boasts an astounding 1200 species of trees in the lowlands alone, 20,000 species of flowering plants which include rhododendrons and exquisite orchids, beetles of all shapes and sizes with many species being the most beautiful of iridescent colours, and over 6000 species moths and butterflies including the Alexandra Bird-wing butterfly and the Hercules moth- both the world's largest.

 Papua New Guinea's fauna is predominantly marsupials, and along with Australia, are the only two countries which have representatives of all three kinds of mammals - the primitive egg-laying monotremes, the marsupials, and the placental mammals.
 Primates and carnivores failed to reach New Guinea, and instead evolved its own unique tree-dwelling marsupial mammals - striped and feather-tailed possums, ringtails, cuscuses and tree kangaroos.